CurtisNewbie/gatekeeper/README.md

 ## Configuration

-Check [miso](https://github.com/curtisnewbie/miso) and [gocommon](https://github.com/curtisnewbie/gocommon) for more about configuration.
+See [miso](https://github.com/curtisnewbie/miso) for more about configuration.

 | Property                           | Description                                                                 | Default Value |
 | ---------------------------------- | --------------------------------------------------------------------------- | ------------- |